wp-plugins/good-writer-checkify/readme.txt

 = Do the checkboxes get saved anywhere, or are they just there for the visual reminder purpose = Yes, this is really the main benefit of Good Writer Checkify.
 Each individual Blog entry gets its own separate checklist .. i.e. each Blog Entry remembers how many of the "check points" have been satisfied.

-= So even if I have 2 or 3 un-published Drafts In-progress at the same time.. the checked Checkboxes remain unique to each post ? =
+= So even if I have 2 or more un-published Drafts In-progress at the same time.. the checked Checkboxes remain unique to each post ? =
 Yes

 = Why is that the checkbox's sometimes don't seem to be saved when I click on Save Draft ?  =